Peer-Carbon/WEATS-v0/PeerCo/carbon_flexing.md

 ## Summary description

-This methodology focuses on measurements and verification of the impact of delivering flexibility from residential heating systems on a given site, where this flexibility is operated according to a carbon-intensity signal.
+This methodology focuses on measurements and verification of the impact of delivering flexibility from electricity-consuming systems on a given site, where this flexibility is operated according to a carbon-intensity signal.
 The purpose of this methodology is to generate *Environmental Attribute Certificates* representing the value of energy flexibility delivered (at a specific time and geographical location), which can then be used in reporting or traded.

 ## Definitions